Savinda96/find-my-guy/README.md

-# Know-My-Link
+# Find my guy
-Application that would generate a summery of a linked in profile
+Application that would take in pictures of your property damage and description, and gives you self fixing advice.